fairlearn/fairlearn-proposals/documentation/STRUCTURE.md

 ## Required steps

-1. [Done] Get GitHub Pages page/repository up and running
+1. Get GitHub Pages page/repository up and running
-1. [Done] Set up CI to deploy current documentation there automatically
+1. Set up CI to deploy current documentation there automatically
-1. [Done] Set up CI to make documentation changes viewable, i.e. the generated HTML pages need to be visible (CircleCI)
+1. Set up CI to make documentation changes viewable, i.e. the generated HTML pages need to be visible (CircleCI)
-1. [Done] Establish webpage section as outlined above (Quickstart, User guide, etc.)
+1. Establish webpage section as outlined above (Quickstart, User guide, etc.)
-1. [In Progress] Convert existing content, including reformatting markdown as ReST.
+1. Convert existing content, including reformatting markdown as ReST.
     - We already have the examples gallery thanks to Adrin's work on `sphinx-gallery`.
 There will be plenty of work to convert existing